feenkcom/RemoteServiceReplication/design/RemoteServiceReplication.md

 RsrPromise is a thing.

-Only RsrObject and data types will be transfered.
+Only RsrObject and data types will be transferred.
 Others cause an exception to be signalled.

 Forking a process for each request may not be valid as it could result in an inconsistent data structure.
 Think a collaborating group of services entering critical code paths all at once.